 This is the Work Smart Hypnosis Podcast.
 Session number 369.
 Colin Chapman on Hypnosis is amazing.
-Welcome to the Work Smart Hypnosis Podcast with Jason Lynette, your professional resource for hypnosis training and outstanding business success.
-Here’s your host, Jason Lynette.
-I’m Jason Lynette, and this week’s guest on the Work Smart Hypnosis Podcast is someone who I really got to know for the first time inside of a temporary covid quarantine in Las Vegas.
+Welcome to the Work Smart Hypnosis Podcast with Jason Linett, your professional resource for hypnosis training and outstanding business success.
+Here’s your host, Jason Linett.
+I’m Jason Linett, and this week’s guest on the Work Smart Hypnosis Podcast is someone who I really got to know for the first time inside of a temporary covid quarantine in Las Vegas.

 All right, so there’s a sentence we didn’t know existed until a couple of years ago, and Colin visits the program here today from the Richmond, Virginia area.
 And actually Colin is someone that I didn’t get to know until I moved away from Virginia.
 Not that he of course, had anything to do with that.
 And this is a conversation that’s been a little while coming and I’m realizing I just opened up a massive loop with that opening line.